Early Detection and Prevention: Stopping Cancer in its Tracks

 Liquid Biopsies

-The around the world is expected to increase from 9.7 million in 2022 to 18.5 million by 2050, and five-year survival rates are significantly higher in early stages compared to later stages, with figures varying by cancer type.
+The incidence of cancer around the world is expected to increase from 9.7 million in 2022 to 18.5 million by 2050, and five-year survival rates are significantly higher in early stages compared to later stages, with figures varying by cancer type.
 Those two statistics highlight why researchers feel the need to expand beyond or improve upon current screening options.
 One way to do this is through liquid biopsies, in which tests—typically of a person’s blood—can detect potential evidence of cancer.

 For example, Ajay Goel, PhD, chair of the Department of Molecular Diagnostics and Experimental Therapeutics at City of Hope, and his team announced findings at the Annual Meeting regarding their exosome-based liquid biopsy test for pancreatic cancer.
 As Dr. Goel noted, currently no tests are available to screen for pancreatic cancer in its early stages even though finding the disease before it has metastasized can mean a five-year survival rate of 40%, compared to 3% once the cancer has spread.